pkl-community/setup-pkl/README.md

 This is a GitHub Action to install a binary for [Pkl](https://github.com/apple/pkl) and add it to the PATH.

+> [!CAUTION]
+>
+> This GitHub Action is in PRE-RELEASE, meaning there may be unintended
+> behaviour, and there is no guarantee of stability between versions.
+The major
+> version is currently `v0` to reflect this.

+> [!NOTE]
+>
+> This is a project from the Pkl open-source
+> [community](https://github.com/pkl-community), and is not affiliated with
+> Apple in any way.

 ## Example Usage

 ```yaml